Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 Congratuations, you've just completed your first exercise on using Terraform!

-## Exercise 2 - Network as code, building a CI/CD pipeline with ACI and Terraform
+## Exercise 2 - Using Terraform Cloud with ACI for collaborative and automated provisioning

 After exercise 1 you should now have a good grasp on what Terraform is, how you can define your intent for the infrastructure and how it works with ACI.
-In this exercise we're going to build a CI/CD pipeline to serve the purpose of automating changes to our ACI fabric.
+In this exercise we're going to build a leverage Terraform cloud to start automating changes to our ACI fabric.
 As we did in the previous steps, we'll create Terraform config files to define how we want our network (tenants, bridge domains, IP addressing) and applications (apps, epgs and contracts) to look.
-This time we'll store our config in a version control system (in this case Github) and monitor for changes in the config, when these changes are made the CI/CD functions of Github will apply this with Terraform.
+This time we'll store our config in a version control system (in this case Github) to start with the idea of provisioning.
+If you're new to VCS's you might want to check out this [guide](https://github.com/GShuttleworth/Introduction-to-Source-Control)

 In the following steps we'll use two separate config files to define our state, the idea of using multiple files is to allow different teams (in this case the network and DevOps teams) to make changes to our fabric and have them deployed to the network.
 As you can see from the graphic below.

 ![](images/terraform-cicd.gif)

-During this lab we'll use Terraform Cloud, an increasingly popular way to use Terraform today.
+As mentioned previously, during this lab we'll use Terraform Cloud, an increasingly popular way to use Terraform today.
 Terraform Cloud is an SaaS application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes ways to share state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
 For more information on Terraform cloud please view the excellent documentation [here](https://www.terraform.io/docs/cloud/index.html).

-This guide has been split into two separate methods, one using the entire Terraform cloud runtime environment which will monitor configuration files on a VCS and when theres a change and carry out the plan and apply within the Terraform Cloud environment, the advantage of this is simplicity and it is very easy to build our CI/CD pipeline.
-However to do this the ACI controller must be accessible from the internet.
+There are two ways in which Terraform Cloud can run, remote and local.
+Remote usies the entire Terraform cloud runtime environment which will monitor configuration files on a VCS and when theres a change and carry out the plan and apply within the Terraform Cloud environment, the advantage of this is simplicity and it is very easy to build our CI/CD pipeline.
+However to do this the ACI controller must be accessible from the internet which with enterprise IT systems isn't always possible.

-As many following this guide won't have this luxury and using resources such as sandbox and dCloud we'll only use the state tracking functionality of Terraform which allows a shared state across mtuliple users.
+> Note: you can use Terraform Enterprise to get an on-premise hosted version of Terraform cloud.
+This could be a viable option for some organisations, but does come at a cost.

+In local mode the Terraform runtime will excecute on the local machine however we still have the tracking functionality of Terraform which allows a shared state across multiple users.
+The advantage of this is it allows an easy way to share state between multiple users, in our case the DevOps and Infrastructure teams who can both manage their invdivual parts of the Terraform config.
 This method is a little more complex to set up but gives more flexibility to the user in therms of the other tools that sit as part of the pipeline so theres tradeoffs from both methods.

-Note: you can use Terraform Enterprise to get an on-premise hosted version of Terraform cloud.
-This could be a viable option for some organisations
+As we're using a dCloud environment which sites beside a VPN this will probably be the easiest way for yourself to do this lab, but I'll outline both methods here.

-### Approach 1 - Terraform Cloud application
+### Approach 1 - Terraform Cloud (Remote mode)

 In this lab, we'll use GitHub as the Version Control System (VCS) for our workspace.
 In order to follow along, you'll need a GitHub Account.